th-we/deskflow-wiki/Quick-start-companion.md

 CMake caches configuration but doesn't invalidate the cache when the environment changes.
 Delete the `build` directory and re-run the configure step to create a fresh configuration.

-For example, a common CMake error solved by removing the `build` dir is 'The C compiler [...] is not able to compile a simple test program'.
+For example, a common CMake error solved by removing the `build` dir is: `The C compiler [...] is not able to compile a simple test program`

 ### CMake cannot find Qt: `CMake Warning at src/gui/CMakeLists.txt`